 Whether you're a beginner or have been climbing for 30 years, you can always learn something to make you a better climber.

 I offer periodic group courses and will post the schedule on this page.
 This allows me to keep the classes affordable.
 Class size is limited to six people most of these classes.
-Simply contact me using the link above to register.
-At this time I am not providing private instruction, but I would be happy to refer to guiding companies that are able to do this.
+Simply contact me at email@example.com to register.

-Apr 6th - Self Rescue 1 (Self Rescue for Mulitipitch Climbing).
+Sat, Nov 12 - Self Rescue for Mulitipitch Climbing.
 Learn fundamental skills that are essential for efficient self-rescue on multipitch terrain.
 Participants should have some multipitch climbing experience.
 Class size limited to six participants.
 Location: Mount Lemmon.
-Cost: $50. ***full - contact me if you want to get on the waiting list***
+Cost $65. ***FULL*** Email me at firstname.lastname@example.org to be placed on a waiting list.